Bisleri starts direct home delivery for water cans nationally as stores stop delivering

-Bisleri has started direct home delivery significantly, the company announced in a press release, letting customers place online orders directly with the bottled water giant.
+Bisleri has started direct home delivery nationally, the company announced in a press release, letting customers place online orders directly with the bottled water giant.
 This comes as some shops that were reselling Bisleri cans have stopped deliveries amid the COVID-19 pandemic.
 A Bisleri spokesperson told MediaNama that delivery operations have started in 42 cities across India.

 Under normal circumstances, stores may be threatened by the manufacturer cutting them out of the supply chain.
 But now, as retailers are unable to fulfill orders themselves, the bottling giant seems to have little problem in elbowing its way into the last mile of its business.